 - 301 Introduction to Christian Education (3) A survey of the foundational issues underlying Christian education with emphases on biblical, theological, philosophical, historical, and psychological themes.
 Significant time will also be dedicated to curriculum and design and the selection of curriculum resources.
 Activities and discussions take place against the background of observations in a local church. - 310 Lifelong Discipleship (3) This course examines the distinctive theories and practices for the developmental stage of faith and life (children, youth, and adults) and provides students with the opportunity to focus on skills for one area while understanding how each part relates and integrates with the whole. - 312 The Craft and Creativity of Teaching (3) Teaching is a creative process in which both art and science are employed for effective communicating of ideas and concepts.
 This course offers students the opportunity to cultivate, strengthen and grow in their abilities to teach at every developmental stage of life through investigating, experiencing, creating and evaluating teaching methods, models and theories.
-(Spring)

-- 315 Mission Education (3) This course examines and equips students in the areas of cross cultural experiences and competency; educating churches, organizations, disciples, community leadership and volunteers on the difference between and the need for both charity and justice; the discipline of putting faith into action with theological reflection; and the planning, administering and leading of mission trips. - 323 Advocacy and Ministry with Children and Their Families (3) An analysis of practices and programs in family and child education in the church from a developmental perspective.
+(Spring) - 315 Mission Education (3) This course examines and equips students in the areas of cross cultural experiences and competency; educating churches, organizations, disciples, community leadership and volunteers on the difference between and the need for both charity and justice; the discipline of putting faith into action with theological reflection; and the planning, administering and leading of mission trips. - Advocacy and Ministry with Children and Their Families (3) An analysis of practices and programs in family and child education in the church from a developmental perspective.
 Emphasis on lesson planning and the development of teaching skills. - 324 Ministries with Youth and Their Families (3) An analysis of contemporary culture and the role Christian education can play in the lives of young people.
-Emphasis on program design and the development of teaching skills. - 330 Leadership in Congregations and Faith Based Non-Profit Organizations (3)

-This course is an analysis of leadership styles, systems theories, and practices that strengthen congregations and non-profit organizations.
-Emphasis will be given to planning, visioning, working with governing bodies and boards, and fiduciary responsibilities. - 355 Womanist, Feminist and Liberation Theo-Pedagogies (3) (XL: WGST 355)
+Emphasis on program design and the development of teaching skills. - 330 Leadership in Congregations and Faith Based Non-Profit Organizations (3) This course is an analysis of leadership styles, systems theories, and practices that strengthen congregations and non-profit organizations.
+Emphasis will be given to planning, visioning, working with governing bodies and boards, and fiduciary responsibilities. - 355 Womanist, Feminist and Liberation Theo-Pedagogies (3) (XL: WGST 355) This course provides students the opportunity to hear and examine the voices who have historically been structurally silenced and oppressed.
+It will examine major issues and thinkers in womanist, feminist and liberation theologies and pedagogies through integrative study.
+It will move from context to theology and into the pedagogies that emerge as we engage and empower. - 405 Field Work in Christian Education (1.5-3) (PR: R-CE 301 or POI) Supervised field work in a church or institution done in the area of the student's interest (youth, handicapped, children, etc.) and approved by the professor.
+May be completed in one or two semesters or a summer. - 439 Bible, Theology and Theory for Christian Education (3) (PR: R-CE 301, 310, 350, RELG 101, 110, 302 or POI)